ABC of ALE: Introductory Training on Adult Learning and Education

 Meet your trainers

-Angeliki Giannakopoulou is a project coordinator at EAEA.
-She holds an Integrated Master’s degree in Computer Engineering and Informatics and has followed certified training on Adult Education and Counseling while currently studying for her Masters degree on Gender Studies.
+Angeliki Giannakopoulou is a Project Coordinator at EAEA.
+She holds an Integrated Master’s degree in Computer Engineering and Informatics and has followed certified training in Adult Education and Counseling while currently studying for her Masters degree on Gender Studies.
 Before her work in the EAEA she was a project manager and adult educator in Greece and her key areas of interest on ALE are digitalisation and media, safe public spaces (both physical and digital) gender, and intersectionality.

 Frequently asked questions